 - 2G.
 As PC Magazine explains, 2G, which stands for “second generation,” is the digital cell phone service that replaced the oldest analog systems.
 These days, cell phone providers don’t offer connections through 2G, which is much slower than newer 3G and 4G networks.
 However, you may still find yourself using 2G if you have a plan that promises “unlimited data.”
 In reality, many of these plans give you a limited amount of data on a high-speed network, after which you’re dropped down to a 2G connection for the rest of the month.

 - 3G.
 Third-generation wireless, or 3G, is the earliest generation of “mobile broadband.”
-As PC Magazine notes, speeds over 3G networks vary widely, from 400 kbps to more than 10 times as much.
+As PC Magazine notes, speeds over 3G networks vary widely, from 400 kbps to more than ten times as much.
 The majority of wireless providers have now moved on to 4G, but some budget providers still use the 3G network.
-In addition, many providers that offer 4G service for most web browsing note in the fine print that video streaming is limited to 3G speeds.
+Also, many providers that offer 4G service for most web browsing note in the fine print that video streaming is limited to 3G speeds.

 Major Carrier Costs

 - AT&T. Pricing plans from AT&T is a bit of a challenge, as they vary from location to location.
-In central New Jersey, where I live, the only type of monthly plan available appears to be a “mobile share plan,” which starts at $20 for unlimited talk and text plus 300MB of data that can be shared among multiple devices – all over 4G LTE.
-On top of that $20, you pay a fee for each device on the plan: $10 for a tablet, $15 for a basic phone, and $40 for a smartphone.
-The cost mounts steeply as the data limit increases, from $25 per month for 1GB all the way up to $375 per month for 50GB.
+In central New Jersey, where I live, plans start at $30 for unlimited talk and text plus 1GB of high-speed data, with additional data at 2G speed.
+The cost mounts steeply as the data limit increases, going all the way up to $450 per month for 100GB.
+On top of that, you pay an “access fee” for each device on the plan.

 - T-Mobile.
-If you want truly unlimited usage, T-Mobile is pricier than Sprint: $80 per month for unlimited talk, text, and data over 4G LTE.
-However, if you can accept some limits on your data use, the price drops: $70 for 5GB, $60 for 3GB, and just $50 for 1GB.
-Family plans start at $80 per month for two lines with 1GB of data each.
+If you want truly unlimited usage, T-Mobile is pricier than Sprint: $95 per month for unlimited talk, text, and data over 4G LTE.
+However, if you can accept some limits on your data use, the price drops: $80 for 10GB, $65 for 6GB, and just $50 for 2GB.
+Family plans start at $100 per month for four lines with 2GB of data each.

 Prepaid Plans From Major Carriers

 - Sprint.
-Sprint Prepaid is a bit more generous with data, allowing 1GB for $35 per month, 3GB for $45, and 6GB for $55 – all with unlimited talk and text.
+Sprint Prepaid is a bit more generous with high-speed data, allowing 1GB for $35 per month, 3GB for $45, and 6GB for $55.
+All these plans include unlimited talk, text, and 2G data.
 The catch is, you must buy a Sprint Prepaid phone to take advantage of these rates.
-Prepaid service runs on 4G LTE, assuming your phone can support it, but wireless streaming is only at 3G speed.

 - T-Mobile.
 T-Mobile’s Simply Prepaid service, priced by the month, costs more than Sprint’s.
-It starts at $40 per month for unlimited talk and text, plus 1GB of 4G LTE data.
-You can bump the data limit up to 3GB for $50 per month or 5GB for $60.
+It starts at $40 per month for unlimited talk and text, plus 3GB of 4G LTE data.
+You can bump the data limit up to 5GB for $50 per month or 10GB for $60.
 However, for light users, T-Mobile’s Pay As You Go plans are a real bargain.
 For a mere $3 per month, you get either 30 minutes of talk time or 30 text messages, or any combination of the two, over 4G LTE.
 Additional minutes and texts cost $0.10 each.
-If you also want data, you can tack on a “data pass,” which costs $5 for one day and up to 500MB or $10 for one week and up to 1GB.
+If you also want data, you can tack on a “data pass.”
+This costs $5 for one day and up to 500MB or $10 for one week and up to 1GB.

 Sub-brands From Major Carriers

 - Cricket.
 As the low-cost arm of AT&T, Cricket offers a choice of four no-contract plans.
-The most basic plan offers unlimited talk and text, but no data, for $25 per month.
-The other three tiers offer a limited amount of high-speed data over 4G LTE: 2.5GB for the $40 Basic plan, 5GB for the $50 Smart plan, and 10GB for the $60 Pro plan.
+Its four plans offer unlimited talk and text, plus a limited amount of high-speed data over 4G LTE.
+You get 2.5GB for $40 a month, 5GB for $50, 10GB for $60, and unlimited data for $70.
 Choosing automatic payment for any of these three plans cuts their costs by $5 per month.

 - Boost.
-Boost runs on Sprint’s 4G LTE network, but with the caveat that “video streaming may be limited to our 3G speeds.”
+Boost runs on Sprint’s 4G LTE network.
 All of its plans offer unlimited talk, text, and data, but only a fixed amount of that data is at high speed – after you exceed your monthly limit, the speed drops to a more moderate 2G level.
-You can get 1GB of high-speed data for $35 per month, 2GB for $40, 5GB for $45, and 10GB for $55 – though this last plan isn’t available for basic phones.
-Boost also offers service by the day: $2 per day for unlimited usage on a basic phone, $3 on a smartphone.
+You can get 2GB of high-speed data for $35 per month, 5GB for $40, and unlimited high-speed data for $60.
+As a perk, your data limit gets “boosted” by 500MB per month when you pay three bills in a row on time.

 - Virgin Mobile.
-Also operating on Sprint’s network, Virgin Mobile offers much the same deal as Boost: no-contract plans and 4G LTE speeds, but only 3G for streaming video.
-Its Unlimited plans start at $20 per month for 300 minutes of talk with unlimited texting, but no data except what’s available over WiFi.
-Talk and data limits increase at each tier, maxing out at 3GB of high-speed data for $55 per month.
+Also operating on Sprint’s network, Virgin Mobile offers much the same deal as Boost.
+Its no-contract plans include unlimited talk and text plus limited high-speed data, with 2G after you hit your limit.
+Plans range from $30 per month for 500 MB of data to $50 a month for 6GB.
 For lower usage, Virgin offers three tiers of “PayLo” plans, ranging from $20 to $40 per month, with limited amounts of talk, text, and data.

 - GoSmart Mobile.
 GoSmart Mobile runs off T-Mobile’s 3G network, but with a twist: It offers 4G LTE speeds for Facebook use only.
 Plans start at $25 per month for unlimited talk, text, and Facebook, but offer no other web access.
 Other tiers offer unlimited talk, text, and web access, but with only a limited amount of data at 3G speed – once you hit your limit, you’re dropped to 2G speed.
-You get 2.5GB for $35 per month, 5GB for $40, and 10GB for $45.
+You get 4GB for $35 per month, 12GB for $45, and 20GB for $55.

 - MetroPCS.
 All plans from MetroPCS are contract-free and offer unlimited talk, text, and data over T-Mobile’s 4G LTE network.
 However, like other providers, MetroPCS gives you only a limited amount of data at its top speed.
-The $30 monthly plan gives you 1GB at “up to 4G speeds,” the $40 plan offers 2GB at “up to 4G LTE,” the $50 plan bumps the limit up to 4GB, and for $60 per month, you can use all the high-speed data you want.
+The $30 monthly plan gives you 1GB at “up to 4G speeds,” the $40 plan offers 2GB at “up to 4G LTE,” and the $50 plan bumps the limit up to 4GB.
+For $60 per month, you can use all the high-speed data you want.

 - Total Wireless.
-The Total Wireless website touts its use of “America’s largest most reliable network,” but for some reason doesn’t say that this network is Verizon 3G.
+The Total Wireless website touts its use of “America’s largest and most reliable 4GLTE network,” but for some reason doesn’t say that this network is Verizon’s.
 What it does say is that it offers a variety of plans for either one or multiple users, all with unlimited talk and text.
-Individual users can get talk and text only for $25 per month, or talk and text plus 2.5GB of data for $35 per month.
-Families can share 5GB of data over two phones for $60 per month, 9GB over three phones for $85, and 12GB over four phones for $110.
+Individual users can get talk and text only for $25 per month, or talk and text plus 5GB of data for $35 per month.
+Families can share 8GB of data over two phones for $60 per month, 12GB over three phones for $85, and 15GB over four phones for $100.

 Mobile Virtual Network Operators (MVNOs)